dillonzq/LoveIt/content/posts/google_apps_script/index.md

 ![clasp](clasp.png)

-Here's how clasp revolutionizes the GAS development process:
+Here's how `clasp` has eased the GAS development process:

 - **Local Development:** By synchronizing with the GAS remote repository, `clasp` lets you develop scripts on your local machine.
 This means you're no longer confined to the online IDE; instead, you can work in the familiar environment of your preferred local editor, be it [Visual Studio Code](https://code.visualstudio.com), [Atom](https://github.com/atom/atom.git), [Sublime](https://www.sublimetext.com/3), or any other.
 This not only enhances productivity but also makes coding more enjoyable and efficient.
 Modern editors come packed with extensions and tools that can aid in development, from linting and formatting to advanced debugging.
-With `clasp`, GAS developers can leverage these tools, resulting in cleaner, more efficient code.
+With `clasp`, GAS developers can leverage these tools, resulting in cleaner and more efficient code.

 - **Version Control:** With your codebase now local, it becomes vastly simpler to manage version control.
 Traditional tools like `git` can be employed, offering powerful tracking, branching, and collaboration capabilities.